BruhNoobXD/YTDownloader/README.md

 # YTDownloader
-A funny YouTube video downloader.
+A YouTube video downloader made with Python.